status-im/specs/status-secure-transport-spec.md

 ### Initialization

 A new session is initialized once a successful X3DH exchange has taken place.
 Subsequent messages will use the established session until re-keying is necessary.

 ### Concurrent sessions

-If two sessions are created concurrently between two peers the one with the symmetric key first in byte order should be used, marking the other has expired.
+If two sessions are created concurrently between two peers the one with the symmetric key, first in byte order should be used this marks that the other has expired.

 ### Re-keying